syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Expot-To-Excel.md

 {% endhighlight %}
 {% endtabs %}

-SfDataGrid provides you with several properties in `DataGridExcelExportingOption` class to customize the grid while exporting it to excel.
+The SfDataGrid provides several properties in `DataGridExcelExportingOption` class to customize the grid while exporting it to Excel.

 #### AllowOutlining

-If you export the data grid with grouping applied, you can enable the group expand/collapse option in excel sheet, by setting [DataGridExcelExportingOption.AllowOutlining](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~AllowOutlining.html) as `true`.
-This property's default value is false and hence you cannot expand/collapse the group in excel sheet by default.
+If you export the data grid with grouping applied, you can enable the group expand or collapse option in Excel sheet by setting the [DataGridExcelExportingOption.AllowOutlining](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfgridconverter/Syncfusion.SfGridConverter.Android~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~AllowOutlining.html) to `true`.
+The default value of this property is false so, you cannot expand or collapse the group in Excel sheet by default.

 {% tabs %}
 {% highlight c# %}